AshaAgrawal07/artapp/DEVELOPMENT.md

 2. ofxShivaVG
   For some reason, there is a file in in the addon which does not let my code compile.
 I deleted it and the code started compiling.

+**log 4/28**
+1. ofRunApp(new ofApp())
+  For some reason, ofApp() is not being recognized and message is saying that the function was deleted.
+I have no clue when I deleted it or if I even did.